Clarky-Bear/Shared-Fail2Ban/README.md

 The files contained in this repository are currently primarily to use and develop from.
 They should be READ and UNDERSTOOD rather than blindly copied and deployed.

-In no way do we endorse the current scripts as production ready (although they are currently deployed in some producation environments), we cannot gurantee their safety, especially as these are aimed for Cyber Security deployments.
+In no way do we endorse the current scripts as production ready (although they are currently deployed in some production environments), we cannot guarantee their safety, especially as these are aimed for Cyber Security deployments.

 ### Notice - CentOS